 Step 2 — Find a property you want to buy

 Not surprisingly, most people search online to find the properties they are interested in.
 Marketproof is one of the leading NYC real estate sites and generally shows more than 20,000 listings available for sale in NYC.
 You can search for listings, save buildings and properties you are interested in to receive up to date notifications, and reach out to listing agents when ready.
+If you are interested in purchasing a new condo, try Marketproof New Development.

 It is true that there is lots of useful information online without enlisting an agent to help you.
 However, the advice and knowledge of a real estate broker can prove invaluable.
 You can send listings you find online to your agent and they can manage the process from there.